mathieu-benoit/labspace-dhi-trivy-python-postgres/.labspace/09-harden-image.md

 Select Exec.

-You shouldn't be able to make it.
+You shouldn't be able to make it anymore.